The Differences Between CBN vs. CBG

-CBN is another minor cannabinoid commonly found to naturally occur but likely is not made by the plant intentionally.
-Interestingly enough CBN was the first cannabinoid to be identified and isolated from cannabis in 1899.
-CBN is naturally found as a result of chemical process that converts Cannabinolic acid (CBNA) or THC into CBN.
-Just as CBGA this process is called decarboxylation where CBNA is reduced to CBN.
+CBN, or cannabinol, is another minor cannabinoid commonly found to naturally occur but likely is not made by the plant intentionally.
+Interestingly enough, CBN was the first cannabinoid to be identified and isolated from cannabis in 1899.
+CBN is naturally found as a result of the chemical process that converts Cannabinolic acid (CBNA) or THC into CBN.
 THC with similar catalyst over time will also degrade into CBN.
-While THC and CBN are both naturally occurring neither is actually made by the plant.
-While not intentional nature left us with another cannabinoid type with many unique benefits.
-One should note that although CBG, CBN and THC are all related, CBG will not give a false positive on a THC drug test while CBN often will.￼
+While THC and CBN are both naturally occurring, neither is actually made by the plant.

 Is CBN psychoactive?

 CBNA and CBN are often referred to as mildly psychoactive in their effects.
 CBNA/CBN has been noted to add to the entourage effect in cannabis flower, often said to lend to a more sedative effect.
-In a peer reviewed study CBN was found to have about 1/4th the potency of THC at cb1 receptor, while stronger at the cb2 receptor.
-CBN does in fact have a psychoactive component to it while unfortunately not useable by those who are drug tested.
-CBN can bind to both endocannabinoid receptors, while it is stronger with cb2.
+In a peer-reviewed study, CBN was found to have about 1/4th the potency of THC at CB1 receptor, while stronger at the CB2 receptor.
+CBN does, in fact, have a psychoactive component to it while unfortunately not usable by those who are drug tested.
+CBN can bind to both endocannabinoid receptors, while it is stronger with CB2.

 What will CBN do for me?